 Overview of the SURE Application

 The project proposal should explain to a general audience the motivation for the work, what will be done, how, and when, and how the results of the project will be disseminated.
 The proposal must delineate a concrete timeline and must specify which activities will be carried out by the student and which activities will be carried out by the faculty mentor.
-The personal statement should address how the SURE project is in line with the student's career goals and current academic activities, and how the experience will benefit the student professionally.
+The introduction should address how the SURE project is in line with the student's career goals and current academic activities, and how the experience will benefit the student professionally.

 Submitting Letters of Recommendation